markhoney/ingoa.nz/README.md

 #### Apollo Playground

-The Apollo Playground is a useful GraphQL querying tool which is launched with Apollo in development mode:
+The Apollo Playground is a useful GraphQL querying tool which is launched with Apollo in development mode, and can be accessed at [http://localhost:4000/graphql](http://localhost:4000/graphql):

 ![Apollo Playground](documentation/playground.jpg)